Grants and Financial Incentives

 Please note, in most cases, the grant applicant must be a public agency, government, or nonprofit organization.

-Local Financial Resources
+Local and State Financial Resources

-CITY OF CHARLESTON HOUSING AND COMMUNITY DEVELOPMENT PROGRAMS: The Department of Housing and Community Development (DHCD) provides local financial assistance through a variety of programs and initiatives, including:
+City of Charleston Housing and Community Development Program: The Department of Housing and Community Development (DHCD) provides local financial assistance through a variety of programs and initiatives, including:

 - Substantial Rehabilitation Program: financial assistance for home owners with major housing repair needs (the maximum loan amount is $80K and the owner is required to provide a minimum of 20% of construction costs)